😠 Angry Emoji Slowly Becoming Your Best Friend? 😤 Learn The Best Ways To Cool It 💦 With Our Tips To Taming Temper

 As soon as you’re thinking clearly, express your frustration in a professional but non-confrontational way.
 State your concerns and offer solutions—maybe you can take an earlier shift, or finish your pending work for the weekdays before the deadline?
 Releasing all that anger might feel good for a few seconds, but it won’t help you in the long run.

 Turn your anger into creative energy.
 Did your boyfriend or girlfriend leave you with no explanation?
 Why not try to express your feelings on paper?
 Or compose a song, or make a painting?
 Art is a healing way to get through anger, pain, illness, and frustration.
-Sometimes what we feel is so complex, words cannot express what we want to say.
+Sometimes what we feel is so complex that words cannot express what we want to say.
 Art says what words cannot.

 Get Your Booty Moving